Liupold/smart-python-thread/README.md

-# Yamata orochi
+# Smart python thread
 <https://github.com/Liupold/yamata-orochi/>

 ![Yamata-no-orochi](Orochi.jpg)
-Yamata orchini is a module for smart thread managment in python.
+this is a module for smart thread managment in python.
 It's small compact and get's the job done.

   - Run Unlimited thread
   - No more messy threading do it the efficient way